Mount Rainier National Park: 2006 flooding

 Mount Rainier National Park closed because of extensive flooding as a result of the November 6, 2006 Pineapple Express rainstorm when 18 in of rain fell in a 36-hour period.
 Campsites and roads throughout the park were washed away.
 Power to Paradise and Longmire was disrupted.
 Sunshine Point Campground, just inside the Nisqually Entrance, was destroyed and has not reopened.
 Parts of the Carbon River Road, once a vehicle-accessible entrance to the park, also washed out.
 The road has since remained closed to vehicle traffic.
 On May 5, 2007, the park reopened to automobile traffic via State Route 706 at the Nisqually Entrance.

-Closures
+Closures and reservations

 In November 2022, the National Park Service announced that access to the south side of the park beyond Longmire would be closed on weekdays due to inadequate staffing.
 Several recreation areas, including a sledding hill, were also closed for the rest of the winter season.
+The closure was unpopular with recreation groups and was modified in 2023 to allow winter access to Paradise from Thursdays through Mondays.

+Beginning in 2024, timed entry reservations will be required for vehicles using entrances on the Paradise and Sunrise corridors during daylight hours in the peak summer months.
+The system was implemented due to increased crowding at the park between July and September, when 70 percent of the annual 1.6 million patrons visit and cause traffic congestion.
+NPS also considered using parking permits and bus shuttles from a remote parking lot similar to systems at other national parks.
+For the 2025 season, reservations were only required in the Sunrise corridor from July to September on all days and from September to October for weekends and holidays.
+Access to the Paradise corridor returned to being first come, first serve; the Mowich entrance was closed due to the state's decision to prohibit traffic on the Fairfax Bridge, which carries State Route 165 over the Carbon River near the entrance.